cs-fullstack-fall-2018/backend-nodejs-solo-rgreen32/README.md

 # backend-nodejs-solo

-For this assignment you will create a full node.js backend applicationfrom scratch.
+For this assignment you will create a full node.js backend application from scratch.

 1. Clone this project and then create your new node.js project in the created directory.